 First Off – Are These Offers Actually Legit?

-Let’s get one thing straight: when folks say “zero-cost,” they don’t mean someone shows up and gives you high-end gear out of the kindness of their heart.
-What they do mean is that there are financing plans, rebates, and local programs that help you get started without dipping into your savings.
+Let’s get one thing straight: when folks say “zero-cost,” it doesn’t mean someone rolls up and hands over high-end gear out of pure kindness.
+What folks really mean involves financing plans, rebates, plus local programs that make getting started possible without dipping into savings.

 Why It’s Catching On in the South